-I eventually moved on to work for the premier administrator of government healthcare programs.
-At the time, I was the first and only graphic designer on staff.
-I was able to transform their collateral; and create a standard of design and quality that other contractors still work to duplicate.
-I orchestrated a project that took form scan rates from below 30% to over 90%; chaired the diversity council (and participated in diversity-driven, charitable, and health initiatives for several years); and headed 508 compliance and implementation.
+I eventually came to work for the premier administrator of government healthcare programs, CGS Administrators, LLC.
+I transformed their collateral; and created a standard of design and quality that was acknowledged by the Centers for Medicare and Medicaid Services (CMS) and set a standard that other contractors still work to duplicate.
+I orchestrated a project that took form scan rates from below 30% to over 90%; was a leader on the diversity council and a member of the fundraising committee; and implemented 508 compliance across PDFs, online education courses, and presentations.
 My work continues to engage clients, educate providers, promote accessibility, and contribute to successful joint ventures and alliances.

 In 2022, I accepted a part-time adjunct faculty position with Southern New Hampshire University.
 I am an online instructor for three collegiate undergraduate courses; Design Thinking for Graphic Designers, Designing with Data, and Professional Practices in Graphic Design.